erdemeray/IR_for_CVQKD/docs/source/Installation.rst

 Using Conda
 -----------------------------

 The simplest method to install the library is to create an environment in Conda and compile it.
 For this, ensure that Conda is installed on your system.
-If Conda is not installed, you can download it from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+If Conda is not installed, you can download it from  `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ .

 First, create a Conda environment and then compile the C++ code with Python bindings, allowing it to be used in Python by importing the `information_reconciliation` module.